Bridgy Fed

 Bases: MetaModel

 User metaclass.
-Registers all subclasses in the PROTOCOLS global.
+Registers all subclasses in PROTOCOLS.

 reset_protocol_properties()[source]